 Those big blades on your ceiling fan are great at moving air, but when they’re idle they’re big dust magnets.
 Dust settles on the top surfaces, where you can’t see it.

 Out of sight maybe, but not out of mind.
-Here’s an easy way to clean them: Take an old pillowcase and gently cover a blade.
+Here’s an easy way to clean them.
+Gently cover a blade with an old pillowcase.
 Pull it back slowly to remove the dust.
-The dust stays inside the pillowcase, instead of all over the floor, the furniture, your hair (ugh!).
+The dust stays inside the pillowcase, instead of all over the floor, the furniture, and your hair (ugh).